ayshe/agile/slides.md

 ## Personal preference is a factor

-If you are interested in a particlar project, or you would prefer not to work on one let your team lead know
+If you are interested in a particular project, or you would prefer not to work on one let your team lead know

 Team leads don't have to be the same people for a project every time